Coronavirus Protection - Swiss Cheese Model

 Physical distance works simply - you try to escape the 'field of fire' of the virus by moving away from potentially contagious people - that means, everyone.

 The right distance is a matter of discussion.
 The original six feet rule comes from studies that began in 1897, when a distance of 1-2 meters (3.3-6.6 feet) was proposed as safe, based on the observation of visible pathogen-containing droplets after sneezing and coughing.
-Now scientists know much more and take into consideration not only the droplets themselves.
+Now scientists know much more and.
 Phenomena like trapping infectious particles in the exhaled moist air, movement of the gas cloud, specific airflow, viral load (how many virus particles there are in the exhaled air), and many more.
 Thus their opinion is, we should see the physical distance as one of the parts of the safety approach during the pandemic, and we need to complement it with other behaviors: wearing proper masks and hand hygiene at least.

-(If you're interested, check out the more nuanced model they proposed - Traffic Lights Model for identifying situations with the greatest risk - including the type of vocal activity, distance, presence of face mask, occupancy, and ventilation quality.)
+(If you're interested, check out the- including the type of vocal activity, distance, presence of face mask, occupancy, and ventilation quality.)

 However, the study we use shows measurable benefits from physical distancing even for even 1 meter, and for further distance, the effect probably increases.
 That's why in building the calculator, we've implemented the distance between two persons.
 There might be no one precise distance over which you cannot be infected, but definitely, the bigger, the better.